The filmmaker and writer, Emerald Fennell, following the success of her debut film, showcases her keen eye for art in her latest movie Saltburn.

 Worth less than the Pollock but more than the Coolidge, of the paintings in The Accountant, the Renoir is worth somewhere in the region of $70 million.
 To understand its value as part of the plot a little background is necessary.

 Wolff was the reason for the family’s abandonment by their mother.
-She was unable to accept his autism, finding that his behavior too challenging.
+She was unable to accept his autism, finding that his behavior was too challenging.
 It fell to the father to bring up a young family.
-He taught both his sons, but taught Wolff in particular how to navigate through a life that would inevitably be more difficult.
+He taught both his sons and Christian in particular, how to navigate through a life that would inevitably be more difficult.
 In this regard he was successful.
-In the film we see that Wolff has specific coping mechanisms that enable him to engage successfully with the real world.
+In the film, we see that Wolff has specific coping mechanisms that enable him to engage successfully with the real world.
 This is how he survives whatever life may throw at him.

 Wolff might see the Renoir only as a painting, or maybe as something more.
 I thought that it might signify acceptance of his mother’s actions.
 There is a sense that the woman in the picture might represent the contentment that she later found.
 From this standpoint it makes sense that he is able to sell the Renoir, dropping the price in order to do so.
 This is a closed chapter in his life.
 He doesn’t need to worry about it.

 Wolff states “I like Dogs Playing Poker, because dogs would never bet on things, and so it’s incongruous.
-I like incongruity” (Wolff, The Accountant).
+I like incongruity”.
 This incongruity really appeals to his nature as someone who lives his life by logical assessment rather than by taking chances.
 He sees the irony in the idea put forward by the painting.
 A Friend in Need presents dogs with human attributes – does Wolff see himself as a human with canine ones?

-Europe before World War Two was the center for art, but after the war this center shifted to America where different types of art began to evolve during the following decades.
-This was in part due to the exodus from Europe of many prominent artists, but new and radical forms of art had already begun to emerge in Europe during the decades prior to World War Two, for example Constructivism and Surrealism, not to mention developments in film and photography, so pushing the boundaries of art was not surprising.
+Europe before World War II was the center for art, but after the war, this center shifted to America where different types of art began to evolve during the following decades.
+This was in part due to the exodus from Europe of many prominent artists, but new and radical forms of art had already begun to emerge in Europe during the decades prior to World War II, for example, Constructivism, Dadaism, and Surrealism, not to mention developments in film and photography, so pushing the boundaries of art was not surprising.
 There was a need to challenge the formal rules and regulations concerning what defined art.